 The Investment Management Agreement is for an indefinite period and may be terminated by the AIFM or the Investment Manager at the end of each calendar quarter by giving not less than three (3) calendar months' notice in writing to the other party (or such shorter period as may be agreed by the parties to the Investment Management Agreement).
-The Investment Management Agreement provides that the AIFM as agent of the Fund shall hold harmless and indemnify the Investment Manager, its employees, delegates or agents out of the assets of the Portfolio from and against all actions, proceedings, claims, damages, costs, demands and expenses including, without limitation, legal and professional expenses on a full indemnity basis which may be brought against, suffered or incurred by the Investment Manager, its employees, delegates or agents in the performance of its duties under the Investment Management Agreement other than due to the breach of ERISA. negligence, fraud, bad faith or wilful default of the Investment Manager, its employees, delegates or agents in the performance of its obligations under the Investment Agreement.
+The Investment Management Agreement provides that the AIFM as agent of the Fund shall hold harmless and indemnify the Investment Manager, its employees, delegates or agents out of the assets of the Portfolio from and against all actions, proceedings, claims, damages, costs, demands and expenses including, without limitation, legal and professional expenses on a full indemnity basis which may be brought against, suffered or incurred by the Investment Manager, its employees, delegates or agents in the performance of its duties under the Investment Management Agreement other than due to the breach of ERISA. negligence, fraud, bad faith or wilful default of the Investment Manager, its employees, delegates or agents in the performance of its employees, delegates or agents in the performance of the Investment Management Agreement other than due to the breach of ERISA. negligence, fraud, bad faith or wilful default of the Investment Manager, its employees, delegates or agents in the performance of its employees.